Sponsored by

 Morning

-Make your way to Baler, 7 hours from Banue by car, for the last couple days of your trip.
+Make your way to Baler, 7 hours from Banaue by car, for the last couple days of your trip.
 This little surf town is prime for a low-key vacation vibe.
-It's the type of place that could be considered a bit boring, yet that's a compliment, an honor.
-Book a room at one of the beachside resorts.
+It's the type of place that seems a bit on the quiet side, yet that's a compliment, an honor.
+There is also a variety of historical sites to see like the historic Baler Church, Doña Aurora House or Quezon Park.
+Book a room at one of the beachside resorts to fully enjoy your time.

 How to spend the day

-If you didn’t try surfing in San Juan, here is your second chance.
+If you didn’t try surfing in San Juan, here is your chance.
 Baler is the perfect place to learn or just to get out on the water if you already have the skills.
+It is the birthplace of the Philippine surfing scene after all.
 The beach break is vast, a beautiful curve so gentle that you’d need to drive for 30 minutes to go from one end to the other.
 The soft sand and relaxed vibe make this a great spot for lessons.

 Dinner